ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 are not considered important, so differing PCR values may not on their own constitute a check for authenticity.
 For example, in a UEFI system, some administrators may consider booting an image from a removable drive, something recorded in a PCR, to be a security violation, while others might consider that operation an authorized recovery procedure.

-Designers may allocate particular events to specific PCRs in order to achieve a particular objective with local attestation, (e.g., allowing a procedure to execute, or releasing a paricular decryption key, only if a given PCR is in a given state).
+Designers may allocate particular events to specific PCRs in order to achieve a particular objective with local attestation, (e.g., allowing a procedure to execute, or releasing a particular decryption key, only if a given PCR is in a given state).
 It may also be important to designers to consider whether streaming notification of PCR updates is required (see {{I-D.birkholz-rats-network-device-subscription}}).
 Specific log entries can only be validated if the Verifier receives every log entry affecting the relevant PCR, so (for example) a designer might want to separate rare, high-value events such as configuration changes, from high-volume, routine measurements such as IMA {{IMA}} logs.

+{: #riv-keying}
 ## RIV Keying

 RIV attestation relies on two credentials:

 * An identity key pair and matching certificate is required to certify the identity of the Attester itself.
   RIV specifies the use of an IEEE 802.1AR Device Identity (DevID) {{IEEE-802-1AR}}, signed by the device manufacturer, containing the device serial number.
+This requirement goes slightly beyond 802.1AR; see section {{riv-simplify}} for notes.

 * An Attestation key pair and matching certificate is required to sign the Quote generated by the TPM to report evidence of software configuration.

-In TPM application, both the Attestation private key and the DevID private key MUST be protected by the TPM.
+In a TPM application, both the Attestation private key and the DevID private key MUST be protected by the TPM.
 Depending on other TPM configuration procedures, the two keys are likely be different; some of the considerations are outlined in TCG "TPM 2.0 Keys for Device Identity and Attestation" {{Platform-DevID-TPM-2.0}}.